 Such more detailed assessments are also requested by some of our large customers.
-These requests lead to in-depth assessments of our carbon emissions by the Carbon Disclosure Project (CDP), and of environment and several CSR compliance matters by EcoVadis.
+These requests lead to indepth assessments of our carbon emissions by the Carbon Disclosure Project (CDP), and of environment and several CSR compliance matters by EcoVadis.
 Several of our customers have access to the results on either of the platforms.
 The number of these customers is slowly increasing over time.
 This is to be regarded as very positive, as it reduces the effort for (largely redundant) proprietary assessments.

-In 2021, we achieved our second EcoVadis Platinum rating after three gold ratings in 2017-2019.
+In 2022, we achieved EcoVadis Gold rating after two platinum ratings in 2020 and 2021.
+With our overall score we are in the top-2% of companies rated by EcoVadis in the Manufacture of communication equipment industry.
 The assessment areas included environment, labor & human rights, ethics, and sustainable procurement.

-Furthermore, we were rated B in the CDP climate-change assessment in 2021 (2020: C, 2019: B, 2018: B minus).
+Furthermore, we were rated A minus in the CDP climate-change assessment in 2022 (2021: B, 2020: C, 2019: B, 2018: B minus).
 The assessment consisted of the CDP Climate Change questionnaire and the Supply Chain module.
-Both, the EEE industry and global average for 2021 were at B minus level.
-We were also rated A minus in the CDP supplier-engagement assessment (2020: B minus, 2019: B, 2018: B minus).
+Both, the EEE industry and global average for 2022 were at C level.